 How Printer Cooks

 Food Printing is nothing much different than industrial printing.
-You use the pastes and food particles to fill the printer instead of industrial raw material as plastic and other filaments.
+You use pastes and food particles to fill the printer instead of industrial raw material as plastic and other filaments.
 The options will appear on the printer panel, similar to a microwave oven.
-The printer processes the food in the perfection of commands.
-The output is the food cooked to choice of shape, temper, and taste.
+The printer processes the food to the perfection of commands.
+The output is the food cooked to a choice of shape, temper, and taste.
 Like other industrial 3D printer markets, food printers are available in varied styles and functionalities.

 3D Food printers do not cook the food but shape and design it.
 Food is usually composed of ready-for-consumption edible ingredients.
 Cooking starts in another oven or grill after the shape and design take place in a 3D printer.
 The PancakeBot is, however, an exception.
 The machine only makes pancakes by extruding the batter directly onto a hotplate.
 Someone still has to flip it.

 The industry is at a nascent stage, having limitations in addressing some chunks and parts of the meal.
 The Machines are available from personal desktop models to professional cooking.
 There is a wide variety of food printing machines available, ranging from desktop to professional-grade.
 At present 3D food printers do not support heat cooking.
 The current generation is like complex & high-tech kitchen gadgets that will surely evolve into the full-range cooking craze in the coming days.

 3D printing so far is a novel idea that is maturing into a real-world utility.
 It is fast evolving into a regular cooking phenomenon that paves the way for business ventures.
 Food Ink is an example of a 3D-printing food startup that offers exclusive 3D-printed food and an ambiance in California.
 After serving 3D-printed food, the restaurant has added 3D-printed furniture as well.
 Another outlet is Sugar Labs, where the husband-and-wife team cooks desserts and sweats on their 3D printer.